Sam Harris (singer): Singing

 Harris got his start as the grand champion singer of Star Search in its premiere season in 1983.
 He gained acclaim and became best known for his winning rendition of the song "Over the Rainbow" on the show.
 "Over the Rainbow" has since become his signature song.
 His appearance on Star Search led to him landing a contract with Motown Records.
-His first single, "Sugar Don't Bite", was a Top 40 hit, reaching No. 36 on the Billboard Hot 100 chart in November 1984.
+His first single, "Sugar Don't Bite", reached number 36 on the Billboard Hot 100 chart in November 1984.
 "Over the Rainbow" was released in Australia and peaked at number 65 in 1985.

 He is a multi-million selling recording artist with nine studio albums to his credit.
 He can also be heard on numerous concert, guest artist, and cast recordings.
 He has toured extensively in concert and has played to sold-out audiences at major venues including New York's Carnegie Hall, Los Angeles' Universal Amphitheatre, and London's West End.
 He has appeared with the Boston Pops Orchestra, at the White House, and has sung on a variety of television specials and live productions.
 On February 12, 2008, he released a new single entitled "War on War" that became an Internet phenomenon with music videos made by the general public.
 The song became a part of his album, Free, which was released that summer.
-The single "Change Is On The Way" was written to support the Obama campaign and was heard on numerous television shows and behind Internet videos around the time of the election.
+The single "Change Is On the Way" was written to support the Obama campaign and was heard on numerous television shows and behind Internet videos around the time of the election.
 In 2010, Sam wrote and released "My Reclamation", which has become an anthem for marriage equality.